MaastrichtUniversity/docker-health/README.md

 ## Cleaning Up

-To remove all resources created by this overlay:
+To remove all resources created by the `local` overlay:

 ```bash
 kubectl delete -k deploy/overlays/local